Bhavya02-cyber/vapt-portfolio/reports/sqli-report.md

 ![SQL Injection Screenshot](../assets/sqli-ctflearn.png)

+The screenshot demonstrates that all records are returned after injecting the payload, confirming successful SQL Injection.
 ---

 ## 💥 Impact
 - Unauthorized access to database records
 - Exposure of sensitive information
 - Potential for full database compromise

+---
+## ⚠️ Severity
+High

 ---